Pamantasan ng Lungsod ng Valenzuela: University

-More facilities were constructed and enhanced like the Engineering and Computer Laboratory, University Library, Auditorium, Classrooms, Student Lounge, etc. as part of the Valenzuela City Government's commitment to meet the demand of Valenzuelano high school graduates for a tertiary institution.
+More facilities were constructed and enhanced like the Engineering and Computer Laboratory, University Library, Auditorium, Classrooms, Student Lounge, etc. as part of the Valenzuela City Government's commitment to meet the demand of Valenzuela's high school graduates for a tertiary institution.

 Launched alongside the new campus in 2018 is the PLV World card.
 The RFID-enabled cards serve as their access to enter the campus.
 Parents or guardians are notified through a text message whether the student went in and out of the campus once they tap the cards.
 Aside from that, the card is also the students access to online university records, class schedules, and university advisories.